-1. None of the PII in the system was collected directly from the individuals to whom it pertains.
-Therefore, rivacy Act Statement is not required.
-2. ☐ Some ☒ All of the PII in the system was collected directly from the individual to whom it pertains.
+1. pertains.
+Therefore, a Privacy Act Statement is not required.
+2. ☑ Some ☐ All of the PII in the system was collected directly from the individual to whom it pertains.
 Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.
-The Privacy Act Statement was provided to the individual: a) □ on the form in which the PII was collected b) $\square$ on a separate sheet of paper that the individual could retain; or c) $\Box$ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) ☑ other: [Please describe].
-A Privacy Act Statement is not currently provided.
-3. The Privacy Act Statement contains the following: a) $\Box$ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. b) ☐ Whether disclosure of such information is mandatory or voluntary. c) $\square$ The principal purpose or purposes for which the information is intended to be used. d) $\Box$ The individuals or organizations outside of Treasury with whom the information may be/ will be shared. e) ☐ The effects on the individual, if any, if they decide not to provide all or any part of the requested information
+The Privacy Act Statement was provided to the individual: a) ☒ on the form in which the PII was collected b) ☐ on a separate sheet of paper that the individual could retain; or c) ☐ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) ☐ other: [Please describe].

+- 3. The Privacy Act Statement contains the following: - a) \( \sum \) The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) \( \subseteq \text{ Whether disclosure of such information is mandatory or voluntary.} \) - c) \( \sum \) The principal purpose or purposes for which the information is intended to be used. - d) \( \subseteq \) The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e) \( \text{The effects on the individual, if any, if they decide not to provide all or any part of the requested information.} \)